ml-explore/mlx-examples/llms/mlx_lm/LORA.md

    you can do is break your examples into smaller sequences when making the `{train, valid, test}.jsonl` files.

+5. Gradient checkpointing lets you trade-off memory use (less) for computation (more) by recomputing instead of storing intermediate values needed by the backward pass.
+You can use gradient checkpointing by passing the `--grad-checkpoint` flag.
+Gradient checkpointing will be more helpful for larger batch sizes or sequence lengths with smaller or quantized models.

 For example, for a machine with 32 GB the following should run reasonably fast:

 ```